WDAQ

-WDAQ (98.3 FM, "98Q") is a Hot AC radio station licensed to Danbury, Connecticut, and serving part of Western Connecticut and Putnam County, New York.
-The station is owned by The Berkshire Broadcasting Corporation, along with sister stations WLAD 800 AM and WAXB 850 AM.
-The radio studios and offices are located on Mill Plain Road in Danbury.
+WDAQ (98.3 FM, "98Q") is a radio station licensed to Danbury, Connecticut, and serving part of Western Connecticut and Putnam County, New York, with a hot adult contemporary format.
+The station is owned by The Berkshire Broadcasting Corporation, along with sister stations WLAD and WAXB.
+The studios and offices are located on Mill Plain Road in Danbury.

-WDAQ has an Effective Radiated Power (ERP) of 1,300 watts.
+WDAQ has an effective radiated power (ERP) of 1,300 watts.
 The transmitter is located on Brushy Hill Road, also in Danbury.
 It broadcasts using HD Radio technology.
 WDAQ has four digital subchannels, three of them feeding FM translators with formats including classic hits (94.5), country music (97.9/107.3) and public radio (103.7).

 History

-Rural Network
+Rural Radio Network

 In 1953, the station first signed on as WLAD-FM.
-Then, as now, it was owned by Berkshire Broadcasting with studios at the time located at 307 Main Street.
+Then, as now, it was owned by Berkshire Broadcasting as the FM sister station of WLAD (800 AM); the studios at the time were located at 307 Main Street.
 WLAD-FM was one of the first Class A FM stations in the United States, designed to have only a regional signal.
-It was also the first FM station to sign on in the Danbury area, four years prior to the start of 95.1 WINE-FM (now WRKI).
+It was also the first FM station to sign on in the Danbury area, four years prior to the start of WINE-FM (now WRKI).

 Originally, WLAD-FM was part of the Rural Radio Network as one of two Connecticut affiliates of the New York-based chain.
-Several years later, WLAD-FM evolved into an extension of its then daytime-only sister station, WLAD 800 AM.
+Several years later, WLAD-FM evolved into an extension of its then daytime-only sister station, WLAD.
 When the AM facility had to go off the air at sunset, WLAD-FM continued its programming into the evening.

-Beautiful Music
+Beautiful music

 In the mid-1960s, the Federal Communications Commission began encouraging AM-FM combos to end full time simulcasting.
 WLAD-FM upgraded to an FM stereo signal and flipped to a beautiful music format, which was automated in 1975.
 WLAD-FM played quarter hour sweeps of mostly instrumental cover versions of popular songs as well as Broadway and Hollywood show tunes.

 In 1979, the call sign was changed to WDAQ, to create a separate identity from WLAD.
-WDAQ was competing with 99.9 WEZN from Bridgeport, Connecticut, and 100.7 WHUD from Peekskill, New York, for Greater Danbury's easy listening audience.
+WDAQ was competing with WEZN from Bridgeport, Connecticut, and WHUD from Peekskill, New York, for Greater Danbury's easy listening audience.